Early Life and Education

-Satya Narayana Nadella was born on August 19, 1967, in Hyderabad, India, to a Telugu Hindu family.
-His father, Bukkapuram Nadella Yugandhar, was an Indian Administrative Service officer.
-His mother, Prabhavati, was a Sanskrit lecturer.
-Nadella attended the Hyderabad Public School, Begumpet before pursuing a bachelor's degree in electrical engineering from the Manipal Institute of Technology in Karnataka in 1988.
-He later moved to the United States and earned a master's degree in computer science from the University of Wisconsin–Milwaukee in 1990 and an MBA from the University of Chicago Booth School of Business in 1997.
+Satya Narayana Nadella was born on August 19, 1967, in Hyderabad, India.
+Growing up in a Telugu-speaking Hindu family, his father was an Indian Administrative Service officer, and his mother was a Sanskrit lecturer.
+Nadella attended the Hyderabad Public School before earning a bachelor's degree in electrical engineering from the Manipal Institute of Technology in 1988.
+He then moved to the United States, obtaining a master's degree in computer science from the University of Wisconsin–Milwaukee in 1990 and later an MBA from the University of Chicago Booth School of Business in 1997.

 Rise to Success